isabella232/lambda-sam/enhancedRDS/README.md

 This step is necessary if you only want a subset of the metric groups to be reported.
 You can find documentation on the available metrics [here](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuid/USER_Monitoring.OS.html).
+You will be able to apply these choices later in the setup process.

 The available groups are as follows: